Black and Asian patients have increased risk of severe COVID-19 at different stages of the disease

-People from minority ethnic groups are at greater risk of becoming very sick with COVID-19 than the white population in the UK.
+People from minority ethnic groups are at greater risk of becoming very sick with COVID-19 than the white population in the UK according to the Office of National Statistics.
 In particular, Black men and women are nearly twice as likely as white people to die from COVID-19.

 Researchers at King’s College London, with support from the NIHR Guy’s and St Thomas’ Biomedical Research Centre and the British Heart Foundation, have examined the relationship between ethnic background and how people are affected by COVID-19.

-The results, published in EClinicalMedicine, confirm that minority ethnic patients bear a higher burden of the disease than white patients and also that Black patients and Asian patients are more severely affected at different stages of the disease.
+The results of the study published in EClinicalMedicine confirm that minority ethnic patients bear a higher burden of the disease than white patients and also that Black patients and Asian patients are more severely affected at different stages of the disease.

 The study analysed data from 1,827 adult patients admitted to King’s College Hospital, south-east London, with a primary diagnosis of COVID-19 between 1 March and 2 June 2020.

 Researchers analysed mortality in this group, and also compared a subset of 872 admitted patients from inner south-east London with 3,488 matched controls residing in the same region to determine how ethnic background is associated with the need for hospitalisation for severe disease.
 Of these 872 admitted patients, 48.1% were Black, 33.7% white, 12.6% mixed ethnicity and 5.6% were Asian ethnicity.